 Heavyhands vs. Dumbbells, Wrist-Weights, and Weighted Gloves

-Aerobic exercises by their very nature are prolonged in duration, frequently extending over periods in excess of an hour.
+Aerobic exercises by their very nature are prolonged in duration, frequently extending over periods more than an hour.
 Thus, the limiting factor of gripping power is very real and significant in regards to maximizing one’s aerobic efforts.
-Wrist weights have been proposed, however, the effective lever arm is lengthened by placing the weights in or on the hands..
+Wrist weights have been proposed.
+However, the effective lever arm is lengthened by placing the weights in or on the hands.

 Moreover, the comfort factor is a genuine consideration, for wrist weights are frequently uncomfortable and tend to chafe the skin.

-Weighted gloves are a highly satisfactory means of adding the desired weight for aerobic exercise, but are limited by inherent practicalities of glove size and comfort.
+Weighted gloves are a highly adequate means of adding the desired weight for aerobic exercise, but are limited by inherent practicalities of glove size and comfort.

-1) Capable of supporting exercise of long duration.
+1) Capable of supporting the exercise of long duration.

 2) Prevent undue spasm of the arm and hand musculature by a soft, yet firm hand engaging means extending over the back of the hand

 3) Capable of releasing the hand muscles from the necessity and burden of gripping a dumbbell shaft continuously, so as to promote optimal circulation of blood, reduce the likelihood of untoward elevation of blood pressure, and promote prolonged exercise

 4) Be able to support the continuation of very rapid arm movements of extreme amplitude, including a succession of abrupt starts and stops which would be traumatic to skin, muscles, ligaments and joint structure of the hand if not protected